-Jenny Did you mean what you said in the restaurant, Rob?
+2 33

-Jenny It's just that... you seemed homesick in there.
+Jenny Jenny Did you mean what you said in the restaurant, Rob?
+It's just that you seemed homesick in there.

 Rob Oh, hang on a minute.
+Our taxi's come back.

-Rob Our taxi's come back.
+Koo

 Kerri That was so kind of him!

 If you know your Sts' L1, you could get them to translate the phrases.
-If not, get Sts to have a look at the phrases again in context in the script on p.125.
+If not, get Sts to look at the phrases again in context in the script on page 125.

-Now play the DVD or audio again, pausing after each phrase for Sts to listen and repeat.
+e Now play the DVD or audio again, pausing after each phrase for Sts to listen and repeat.

 Finally, focus on the Can you...? questions and ask Sts if they feel confident they can now do these things.
-If they feel that they need more practice, tell them to watch the episode again and practise the language on their iTutor.